rightjs/rightjs-docs/docs/en/docs/dom/element.md

     clean() -> Element self

-Removes all the child nodes out of the element
+Removes all child nodes from the element.

     $('element').clean();